marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 .. math:: v_{n+1} = v_n + a(t_n)\Delta t.

+Here :math:`n` stands for the :math:`n`-th time step.
+In other words :math:`v_{n+1}` is the velocity at the time step after the :math:`n`-th time step.
+From the equation above you can see that the current time step depends on the previous one.
-With this method, we can solve our differential equation step by step until we have the entire solution
+With this method, we can solve our differential equation step by step until we have the entire solution.

 A more mathematical approach
 ============================

-Alternatively, we can look at the definition of the of the derivative
+Alternatively, we can look at the definition of the derivative

 .. math:: a(t) = \frac{d v}{d t} = \lim_{\Delta t \to 0} \frac{v(t+\Delta t) - v(t)}{\Delta t}